NearlyTRex/Stem/eaglshell/trunk/ReadMe.txt

 Other things to be aware of:

- - EAGLShell compiles against the 3.1 iPhone SDK.
-This is due only to bugs and instability in iPhone OS 3.0; it doesn't actually use any OS 3.1 features (except CADisplayLink, which is linked in at runtime if available; if not, a timer is used instead).
+ - The non-iPad version of EAGLShell compiles against the 3.1 iPhone SDK.
+This is due only to bugs and instability in iPhone OS 3.0; it doesn't actually use any OS 3.1 features (except CADisplayLink, which is linked in at runtime if available; if not, a timer is used instead), so if desired, you can safely build against the 3.0 SDK.

  - Due to an Apple bug, as of iPhone OS 3.1.3, Target_resized() will not be called when the status bar changes size due to a phone call or voice recording starting or ending.
 See http://openradar.appspot.com/6475681 for details.